Spectral theorems for positive algebra homomorphisms: Preliminaries

 Clearly, a quasi-perfect partially ordered vector space is monotone complete.
-The terminology is motivated by an existing characterisation of perfect Riesz spaces.
-We recall that a Riesz space is called \emph{perfect} when the natural Riesz homomorphism from $\os$ into $\ocdual{(\ocdualos)}$ is a surjective isomorphism.
+The terminology is motivated by an existing characterisation of perfect vector lattices.
+We recall that a vector lattice is called \emph{perfect} when the natural vector lattice homomorphism from $\os$ into $\ocdual{(\ocdualos)}$ is a surjective isomorphism.
 The following alternate characterisation, which we include for comparison, is due to Nakano; see \cite[Theorem~1.71]{aliprantis_burkinshaw_POSITIVE_OPERATORS_SPRINGER_REPRINT:2006}.
+It shows that a perfect vector lattice is a quasi-perfect partially ordered vector space.